shahkb/project_BUSI/README.md

  - The notebook `image_resize.ipynb` preforms resizing of images in the 3 datasets to `512 x 512`, `256 x 256`, `128 x 128` and `64 x 64` resolutions.

- - The notebook `image_pca_analysis.ipynb` performs PCA analysis of benign and malignant images to reduce the dimensions.
+ - The notebook `image_pca_tsne_analysis.ipynb` performs PCA analysis of benign and malignant images to reduce the dimensions.

  - The notebook `image_classification.ipynb` performs classification of images to detect benign and malignant tumors.
 It uses logistic regression, and bag of visual words, with and without PCA for dimensionality reduction.